Categories

 B.E.D.
 Recipe The Body Ecology Diet

-My 10 year old asked for pumpkin pie for his birthday this year and that’s what we did.
-The challenge was to make a yummy pie for a kid who can’t eat gluten, nuts, dairy, or flour.
-As a family, we practice food combining and avoid sugar so this was taken into consideration.
+My 10 year old asked for pumpkin pie for this year’s birthday.
+My challenge was to make a delicious pie for a child unable to eat gluten, nuts, dairy, or flour.
+As a family, we currently follow The Body Ecology Diet (B.E.D.) and steer away from refined sugar so this was all taken into consideration.

-I hope that you enjoy my creation.
-Watching my boy smile as he blew out his candles was worth every minute it took to make this pie a good one ?
+Enjoy my creation!!
+Watching my boy smile as he blew out his candles was worth every minute it took to make this pie a good one ….

 For crust: